priyam-that/Resume-Screening/README.md

 Then open `http://localhost:8501` in your browser and:
 - Paste resume text
-- Click "Predict Category"
+- Click "Analyze Resume & Get Recommendations"
-- View predicted role with metrics, skills, and certifications
+- View **top 3 recommended positions** with match scores, descriptions, skills, certifications, and salary ranges
+- Expandable cards for each position

 ### 3️⃣ Python API